Saving lives with maths

 The dilemmas faced by the London Ambulance service were similar to those faced by NHS Wales.

 The London Ambulance Trust is responsible for responding to urgent and emergency medical situations within the UK’s busiest ambulance service.

-It receives 1.9m 999 calls and responds to over 1.2m incidents annually.
+Every year, it receives 1.9m 999 calls and responds to over 1.2m incidents.
 The efficient allocation of support and frontline staff is essential to avoiding unnecessary burden on emergency departments.

 “The head of their Analytics team studied for their PhD with us, which led to us developing this relationship,” says Professor Harper.
 “Ambulance services routinely collect detailed data on all 999 calls, including timings and locations of incidents.
 With such data we can create accurate geospatial forecasts of the peaks and troughs of demands in the Ambulance Service.”

-Using their modelling, the team was able to use the data to help London Ambulance service develop a forecasting suite that predicts resource requirements as far as 14 days in advance which enabled informed and proactive decisions to be made about staffing.
+Using their modelling, the team was able to use the data to help London Ambulance Service develop a forecasting suite that predicts resource requirements as far as 14 days in advance, which enabled informed and proactive decisions about staffing.

 In financial terms, the team was able to assist in saving vital resources.
 Annual contract negotiations for the London Ambulance Service, costing some £370m, were previously based on unconfirmed estimates and previous averages of demand.